DONATIONS OF REAL PROPERTY

 REAL ESTATE GIFTING PROGRAM

-The CCIM Foundation can be a recipient of real estate gifts in their entirety, or on a shared basis with other qualified organizations.
+The CCIM Institute Foundation can be a recipient of real estate gifts in their entirety, or on a shared basis with other qualified organizations.
 Gift options include: Outright Donations; Bargain Sales; Charitable Remainder Trusts; and Bequests.
-The CCIM Foundation cannot accept donated properties from outside the United States of America.
+The CCIM Institute Foundation cannot accept donated properties from outside the United States of America.
 In those instances we recommend you contact a local charity in your marketplace to assess its interest in assisting you.
-Also, the CCIM Foundation does not match charities looking for a possible donation of real property for use as its headquarters.
+Also, The CCIM Institute Foundation does not match charities looking for a possible donation of real property for use as its headquarters.

 If you are interested in taking a course on this topic or have a donation for our consideration, please complete this questionnaire.